S0lll0s/FLOP/README.md

 FLOP
 ====

-The FLOP filesystem is designed for the use with the Mackapar 3.5" Floppy Drive (M35FD).
+The FLOP filesystem is a Filesystem designed for use with the Mackapar 3.5" Floppy Drive (M35FD).

 Specification [*(gist)*](https://gist.github.com/S0lll0s/5446051#file-flop-specification-draft-1)